 Keep It Simple

-The most common problem that beginners face, is kicking too much and too big.
-This is an easy way to ruin your body positioning and actually slow you down.
+Many beginners kick too much and too big.
+This is an easy way to ruin your body position and actually slows you down.
 We recommend keeping it simple, and de-emphasizing your kick.
-For beginners – your body positioning, breathing, and arms will be much more important, and the kick should be an afterthought focused on just rotating your body.
+For beginners – your body positioning, breathing, and arms will be much more important, and the kick should be an afterthought that helps you rotate.

 Short & Fast Kicks From The Hips

-In freestyle, you will use a flutter kick.
-Try to keep your legs almost straight, with a slight kick that really only moves from the knees to your toes.
-The power and strength comes from your hips.
+Try to keep your legs almost straight, with a slight bend in the knees.
+The power and strength will comes from your hips.
 As you move through the water, your legs should kick in a short and quick motion.
-Try not to bend your knees too much.
 Bigger kicks that are taller than 12 inches in height will take up too much energy, and will ruin your streamline position.

 Silent Swimming allows you to focus on all of your senses as you move through the water.
 The goal is to make the least amount of noise as you swim, which will help you refine your stroke and pinpoint where you might not be as efficient in the water.

 How To Practice Your Freestyle Stroke

-There are hundreds of swim workouts and drills that you can try in the water to practice your freestyle stroke.
+There are hundreds of swim workouts and drills that you can try in the water to practice your freestyle.
 Check out our YouTube channel, this article, or download the MySwimPro app for more tips and workout ideas!
 Start a free trial of ELITE to unlock all of our swim workouts, training plans, technique videos and coaching resources.